NokkelaAI/nokkela-voice-assistant/README.md

 - [ ] Full Support for Mobile Devices (Apple iOS / Android) - workarounds are necessary due to various system limitations
 - [ ] Supports fragmented object processing, resulting in shorter response times and a more natural flow of speech without having to wait for the complete TTS processing
 - [ ] Support for OpenAI Realtime API
+- [x] Version 2.5.2 - Use sessionStorage so each tab has its own history
 - [x] Version 2.5.1 - Model Recommendation: [Artificial Analysis Intelligence Index](https://github.com/NokkelaAI/artificial-analysis-intelligence-index/)
 - [x] Version 2.5 - Add SystemPrompt "Consultant"
 - [x] Version 2.4.4 - Add Security fixes for Python Base Image & PyPi Packages